cppfastio/fast_io/readme.md

 - RAII for C `FILE*`, POSIX `fd` and win32 `HANDLE`
 - Interop with `<cstdio>` and `<iostream>`
 - No easily misused stuff like `std::endl`
-- Static I/O manipulators instead of format string nonsense.
+- Static I/O manipulators instead of format strings.
-- No locale by default.
-It is optional.
+- Optional locale.
-- No internal `iomanip` states (since it creates security issues)
+- Stateless I/O manipulation.
 - Consistent error handling; when available, exceptions as the **only** error reporting mechanism (no `std::error_code`, `std::system_error` or useless bounds checking)
-- Freestanding mode
+- Freestanding mode.
-- Addresss Sanitizer special code for protecting memory safety issues.
+- Address Sanitizer special code for protecting memory safety issues.

 - Supports POSIX iconv.
 You can use fast_io for your coding conversion.
 - Binary serialization for trivially copyable types and standard containers